AndreaPrincipe/EnhancedIndexTrackingProblem/README.md

 The Python version used is 3.12.4.
 Furthermore, an active license is required for the Gurobi extension.

 ## Execution - Usage Instructions

+The project can be executed through two main scripts, one for each formulation of the Enhanced Index Tracking Problem.
+Running `python main_factor.py` starts the factor-based robust model, which uses the Mosek Fusion API, while `python main_mixture.py` runs the mixture-based robust model implemented with Gurobi.

+All the required input data are already provided in the `data/` directory, including market capitalization files, stock time series, and Fama–French factors, so no additional preprocessing is needed before execution.
+Results are automatically generated and saved inside the `results/` folder.
+Depending on the chosen model, outputs will be stored in either `results_factor` or `results_mixture`.
+If the option `save_figures=True` is enabled within the main scripts, plots and visualizations of portfolio performance will also be created and placed in the corresponding results subdirectory.

+The implementation has been tested on a machine with 16 GB of RAM.